 6. Discharged Battery

-The battery provides voltage to the compressor coil to attract the compressor clutch making it activated.
+The battery provides voltage to the compressor coil to attract the clutch of the compressor making it activated.
 Sometimes, a very low battery voltage or faulty generator cannot produce enough amount of voltage for the air conditioner to run at full speed.

-And sometimes, a high compressor’s coil resistance will not let the clutch engage, resulting in, the car air conditioner starting cold and then getting warm.
+And sometimes, a high compressor’s coil resistance will not let the clutch engage, resulting in, the car A/C starting cold and then getting warm.

 7. Blown Fuse

 The fuse is the gatekeeper of your car’s electrical circuits.
 It kills itself when an unexpectedly high current flows in the circuit.
-Sometimes, a fuse is fired and the AC shuts off, leading the car air conditioner to blow cold and then warm.
+Sometimes, a fuse is fired and the AC shuts off, leading the car A/C to blow chilly air and then warm.

 Related Post • The Ultimate Guide To Car Fuse: What it is & How it Works